jonthysell/FrameworkDetector/docs/Component/WindowsAppSDK.md

 ## Summary

-Windows App SDK (formerly Project Reunion) is a set of libraries, frameworks, components, and tools that you can use in your apps to access powerful Windows platform functionality from all kinds of apps on many versions of Windows.
-The Windows App SDK combines the powers of Win32 native applications alongside modern API usage techniques, so your apps light up everywhere your users are.
+The Windows App SDK (WinAppSDK) is a set of libraries, frameworks, components, and tools that you can use in your apps to access powerful Windows platform functionality from all kinds of apps on many versions of Windows.
+WinAppSDK combines the powers of Win32 native applications alongside modern API usage techniques, so your apps light up everywhere your users are.

 **Website:** [WinAppSDK Docs](https://learn.microsoft.com/windows/apps/windows-app-sdk)